Yes, our mystery insect last week was actually the exoskeleton or the shed "skin" of a dragonfly nymph.

 You can tell the adult dragonfly has emerged because of the opening in the back of the thorax.
 Those white lines are the remnants or linings of the breathing tubes (tracheae) that pull out as the adult dragonfly emerges.
 The adult will produce new tracheae.

 The one feature that really tells that this is a dragonfly nymph is the head, particularly the "mask" at the bottom of the face.
-Dragonfly nymphs have a special lower lip or labium that they use as an "insect net" to capture or scoop up prey and also sort of like a horse's feed bag to hold food while they eat.
+Dragonfly nymphs have a special lower lip or labium that they use as an "insect net."
+It not only shoots out to capture or scoop up prey, but also holds food while they eat, sort of like a horse's feed bag.

 In this video of a live dragonfly nymph feeding, look for both uses of the labium.